 Years ago, I created the X650 Storm™.
 My kit was based on Craig Vetter’s X75 Triumph Hurricane from 1972.
 That was a smashing bike and I just adapted the design for the Yamaha 650.
 The Storm converts the look of 1977 to 1981 650 Specials and the 650 Standards from 1974 to 1979.

 The Hurricane had a small and impractical tank.
 Mine has about twice the capacity at about 3 gallons.
 The Hurricane rear lacked body mass with color to balance the tank.
-My kit balances front to rear with body work to achieve better overall visual harmony.
+My kit balances front to rear with bodywork to achieve overall visual harmony.

 Perhaps the best feature of the Hurricane was the swooped seat shape.
 That I used with relish because most bodylines of the period tended to follow the frame lines.
 The seat drops below the frame lines and is visually arresting.
-Although the fantastic seat looks long, I don’t recommend two up.
-It is attached in the front with 6mm and ¼-20 bolts which may not be strong enough to support weight on the very rearward section.
+Although the seat looks long, I don’t recommend two up.
+It is attached in the front with 6mm and ¼-20 bolts which probably is not be strong enough to support weight on the very rearward section.

 |Chrome/amber signals, set of 4||$36.00|